otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

 To configure the CloudWatch agent to send the required logs to CloudWatch, follow these steps:

-1. SSH into the EC2 instance hosting the servers that will run the Transmogrifier.
+**1. SSH into the EC2 instance hosting the servers that will run the Transmogrifier.**

-2. Install the awslogs package.
-This is the recommended method for installing awslogs on Amazon Linux instances.
+**2. Install the awslogs package.
+This is the recommended method for installing awslogs on Amazon Linux instances.**
 ``` sh
 sudo yum update -y

 sudo yum install -y awslogs
 ```

-3. Once installed, open the CloudWatch Logs agent configuration file located at /etc/awslogs/awslogs.conf.
+**3. Once installed, open the CloudWatch Logs agent configuration file located at /etc/awslogs/awslogs.conf.**

-4. Add log files that you want to monitor to the configuration file, specifying the log file location, log format, and destination log group in CloudWatch.
-Here is an example configuration entry:
+**4. Add log files that you want to monitor to the configuration file, specifying the log file location, log format, and destination log group in CloudWatch.** Here is an example configuration entry:
 ``` sh
 [/var/log/transmogrifier_process.log]
 datetime_format = %b %d %H:%M:%S